 You will need to show that you are qualified to do the job, and that you were denied employment.
 The employer will be required to present evidence that indicates why you weren’t hired for the position.
 They will need to show that there was a legitimate, non-discriminatory reason that you were not hired for the job in question.
 It can be challenging to prove that you weren’t hired because of racial discrimination, so you should consult with an attorney who handles employment discrimination cases.

 How A Racial Discrimination Attorney Can Help

 When you hire a racial discrimination attorney, you are hiring a lawyer who has knowledge of the state, local, and federal laws that apply to your specific situation.
-Your lawyer will gather supporting documentation and evidence, so you can prove that you were the victim of racial discrimination.
-When you hire an employment attorney to represent you, you will not have to pay anything out of pocket.
+Your lawyer can gather supporting documentation and evidence, so you can prove that you were the victim of racial discrimination.
+When you hire an employment attorney to represent you, you may not have to pay anything out of pocket.
 Some attorney only require payment if your claim is won.
 Others may require payment upfront.

 There is a strict statute of limitations – or a time limit – for pursuing a racial discrimination claim against an employer.
 Complete the Free Case Evaluation on this page to get in touch with an independent, participating attorney who subscribes to the website.